Jaguar F-Pace SVR review

 If you’re looking for a seriously quick sports car but need something roomy enough to carry four friends and their luggage across countries in comfort, then the Jaguar F-Pace SVR could be the car for you.

-Don’t be fooled by its SUV proportions, raised ride height and massive alloy wheels – the F-Pace SVR isn’t a hard-core off-roader.
-Much like the Mercedes-AMG GLC 63 and Porsche Macan Turbo, this four-by-four is more at home storming down twisty back roads than hauling heavy loads along muddy farm tracks.
+Don’t be fooled by its SUV proportions, raised ride height and massive alloy wheels – the F-Pace SVR isn’t a hardcore off-roader by any means.
+Much like the Mercedes-AMG GLC 63 and Porsche Macan Turbo, this 4×4 is more at home storming down twisty back roads than hauling heavy loads along muddy farm tracks.

 As such, it has plenty of gaping air intakes to cool its powerful engine – a supercharged 5.0-litre V8 no less – along with some gigantic brakes, four exhaust pipes and some clever aerodynamic fins and vents in the bumpers to help it slip through the air as easily as a high-riding SUV can.